This posted was updated November, 2022.

-The flavor-packed curry noodle soup at this Malaysian restaurant in Columbia Heights doesn’t just get winter points for warmth—the sunny bowl is bound to improve your mood.
+The flavor-packed curry noodle soup at this Malaysian restaurant in Columbia Heights doesn’t just get points for warmth—the sunny bowl is bound to improve your mood.
 Creamy coconut broth swims with two types of noodles (egg and glass), plus crispy tofu, chicken sausage, tangy pickled greens, and sambal.
 It can also be made vegetarian.
 Dine-in, takeout, and delivery.

 Avgolemono soup at Greek Deli

 We crave Kostas Fostieris’s creamy, lemony avgolemono soup when the temperature drops—as have downtown crowds for the past 30-plus years.
 It’s both comforting and bright—and makes the best desk lunch.
 Takeout and delivery.

 4308 Rhode Island Ave., Brentwood; 967 Rose Ave, North Bethesda (inside Pike & Rose); 14067 Noblewood Plaza, Woodridge (inside EpiQ food hall); 1110 Congress St., NE (takeout and delivery only)

 Birria tacos are everywhere—who doesn’t love tortillas stuffed with braised meat that you can dunk in a soul-warming broth?
 Now imagine that dish in ramen form, filled with springy noodles and topped with corn, radishes, and avocado.
 It’s now available at all Little Miner locations in DC, Maryland, and Virginia.
 And if you’re a birria fan in general, check out our guide to birria tacos, pizza, and more.
 Takeout and dine-in.